frank-64/ToBeFrank/_posts/2023-12-18-github-copilot-investigation.md

 As mentioned earlier, the investigation was conducted in Visual Studio Code, primarily.
 However, I did conduct some testing on the same code in Visual Studio Professional 2022 in order to perform some comparisons.
 Here are my discoveries:

-1. I encountered fewer code completions and they were less accurate than Visual Studio Code and in some cases the standard Visual Studio code completions.
+1. I encountered fewer code completions and they were less accurate than Visual Studio Code and in some cases the standard Visual Studio IntelliCode completions.
 2. The suggestions are not *inline* as they are shown in a separate GitHub Copilot tab instead of overlaying on the class/file window that is being worked on.
 As seen in the examples above, you can open GitHub Copilot directly inline when using Visual Studio Code or highlight the lines to use, narrowing the context.
 3. Visual Studio Code has a dedicated Chat window to discuss more generic questions which is useful at the inception of a project to help get started.

 These were a few of the drawbacks I discovered while using Visual Studio as opposed to Visual Studio code.
-It appears the community agrees, judging by the disparity in reviews and downloads for VS and VS Code.
+It appears the community agrees, judging by the disparity in rating and downloads for VS and VS Code.

 ### Visual Studio GitHub Copilot Extension
 ![Visual Studio Bad Reviews](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/vs-bad-reviews.png)